github/docs/content/actions/guides/caching-dependencies-to-speed-up-workflows.md

 ### Usage limits and eviction policy

-{{ site.data.variables.product.prodname_dotcom }} will remove any cache entries that have not been accessed in over 7 days.
+{% data variables.product.prodname_dotcom %} will remove any cache entries that have not been accessed in over 7 days.
 There is no limit on the number of caches you can store, but the total size of all caches in a repository is limited to 5 GB.
-If you exceed this limit, {{ site.data.variables.product.prodname_dotcom }} will save your cache but will begin evicting caches until the total size is less than 5 GB.
+If you exceed this limit, {% data variables.product.prodname_dotcom %} will save your cache but will begin evicting caches until the total size is less than 5 GB.